-The school hosted two meeting sessions during the course of the year where staff were invited to discuss topics with their union officials and staff representatives.
+The schools hosted/participated in fourteen meeting sessions during the course of the year where staff were invited to discuss topics with their union officials and staff representatives - some of these were carried out remotely due to COVID-19 restrictions.
 It is estimated that the total time spent on union business over the year is between 5-10% during term time.
-In total this amounts to approximately £4,799 - 9,598 per annum.
+In total this amounts to approximately £6,215 - 12,430 per annum.